simonsobs/PSpipe/project/ACT_DR6/dr6.rst

     OMP_NUM_THREADS=48 srun -n 5 -c 48 --cpu-bind=cores python get_mcm_and_bbl.py global_dr6v4_bin50.dict
     # real 23m10.708s

-Now we can compute all the power spectra, the mpi loop is done on all the different arrays.
+Now we can compute all the power spectra.
+The MPI loop runs over all the different arrays.
-If you consider five detector arrays, we first compute the alms using mpi, and then have a simple code to combine them into power spectra
+If you consider five detector arrays, we first compute the alms  using MPI and then use a simple code to combine them into power spectra.

 .. code:: shell